 One easy check is to make sure the nuts and bolts on your wheels are tight, and that you aren’t missing lock nuts or washers.
 And if your wheels are not swiveling freely, this could be due to a lack of lubrication.
 Properly lubricating casters that aren’t maintenance-free is a vital part of maintenance.
-Sometimes, difficult turning or swiveling may also be the result of debris in the caster.
+Sometimes, difficulty turning or swiveling may also be the result of debris in the caster.

-Other factors to consider (covered in a previous post) is wheel composition.
+Another factor to consider (covered in a previous post) is wheel composition.
 In most instances, a poly wheel offers the best combination of performance and benefits.
 Softer compounds like rubber mean easier heat buildup in continuous moving applications.

-Caster Concepts offers a wide variety of high quality ergonomic products proven to lower required push and pull forces: Crown casters, TWERGO® wheels, and round tread wheels are excellent solutions for your ergonomic needs.
+Caster Concepts offers a wide variety of high-quality ergonomic products proven to lower required push and pull forces: Crown casters, TWERGO® wheels, and round tread wheels are excellent solutions for your ergonomic needs.